Troubleshooting Jini Applications

 something other than the default behavior.
 And, since reggie is

-basically just a "wrapper" program that registers with rmid, it
+basically just a "wrapper" program that registers with rmid

 bumps into this new behavior when you're running under 1.3.
 To